2csqd2/2csqd2.github.io/journal.md

 Literally, the same as Saturday except I barbequed ribs, chicken, and hot dogs outside  since the kids asked me.

 ### 5/11/2020
 I woke up at 7am and got dressed for work, leaving around 7:30 (after I got Palmer breakfast).
+I picked up groceries at 4:30pm before heading home.
+The kids ate leftover barbeque  for dinner.
+After dinner, I played outside with Harper and Palmer.

+### 5/12/2020
+I woke up at 5am and got dressed for work, leaving around 5:30.